nullstare/ReiLua/README.md

 ## About

 Idea of this project was to bring the power and simplicity of Raylib to easy beginner friendly language like Lua in a very straight forward manner.
 It is loose binding to Raylib, some functions will not be included and some are added.
-The idea of pointing "main.lua" file and access functions "init", "process" and "draw" are borrowed from Löve game framework.
+The idea of pointing "main.lua" file and access functions "init", "update" and "draw" are borrowed from Löve game framework.

 ReiLua is not planned to be a one-to-one binding to raylib.
 If you want more direct bindings, there are other projects like https://github.com/TSnake41/raylib-lua.